pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 Both `id` and `class` are a **very** powerful way to style your webpage because they allow you to target really specific parts of the document.

-Just remember that you use `id` when there's only **one** element that will use a style, and use `class` when there are multiple elements that will share a style.
+Just remember that you use `id` when there's only **one** element that will use a style, and you use `class` when there are multiple elements that will share a style.

 ---